Potato Stew

 Broth: if you use chicken or vegetable broth rather than water or low-sodium broth, it’s important to adjust the seasoning at the end and not at the beginning, as you never really know how salty the broth is.

 Recipe variations: for more plant-based protein, you can add either 1 can of chickpeas, 1 can of white beans or 3/4 or 1 cup of dried lentils.
-Rinse, drain and add them to the recipe when you add the potatoes.
-Whatever pulses you decide to use, make sure to adjust the quantity of broth accordingly, and keep in mind the dried lentils needs more liquid than canned beans.
+Rinse, drain, and add them to the recipe when you add the potatoes.
+Whatever pulses you decide to use, make sure to adjust the quantity of broth accordingly, and keep in mind that the dried lentils need more liquid than canned beans.
 Trust your judgement and add liquid until you get the desired consistency.

 Nutrition